jayfalls/log_analyser/thoughts/sentiments/future_considerations.md

 ## Implement More Possible Solutions

 - To allow the program to be more comprehensive, multiple solutions can be implemented side-by-side to provide more information

+## Dive Deeper

+- Add the ability to preview the individual log files when selecting the time graph

+## Natural Language Sentiments

+- Use a LLM to query the findings and gather unique insights through natural language